-Other relevant benefit changes that apply from April 2016
+Other relevant benefit changes that apply from April 2017

-The changes to the Council Tax Reduction scheme will come in from April 2016.
+The changes to the Council Tax Reduction scheme will come in from April 2017.
 At the same time other proposed changes to the benefit and tax systems will continue to affect people in receipt of/potentially eligible for Council Tax Reduction.
 The other changes include the following:

-1. A reduction in the total benefit cap for people of working age.
-The cap is £257 for single people and £384 for couples and lone parents.
-The cap will not be applied to households eligible for Working Tax Credit (i.e. working over 16 hours per week) or who get certain disability benefits or War Widows/Widowers Pension.

-2. Working age benefit rates (Tax Credits, applicable amounts) will be frozen for four years.

-3. Tax Credit awards are to be reduced.

-10 .
-What do you know about how the proposals could affect community cohesion?

-There may be an effect on community cohesion as pensioners are not being affected by the new Local Council Tax Reduction scheme and will continue to receive their current levels of support whilst Working Age customers will have reduced levels of help.
-Whilst we recognise the inequalities of the two schemes (Working Age and Elderly), we are unable to do anything about them but will monitor the impact of the scheme between age groups during consultation to ensure any comments are recorded.

-- If any other protections are made within the working age group, some groups may feel they are "shouldering the burden" of the scheme more than others. - There may be an increase in transience, as people move to more affordable accommodation in order to be able to afford to pay for their increased contribution to Council Tax. - There could be an increase in the number of people leaving Fylde Council to move to a neighbouring authority with a more generous Council Tax Reduction scheme.
+- 1. The reduced Benefit cap continues to be applied with effect from November 2016; the cap is £257 for single people and £384 for couples and lone parents.
+The cap will not be applied to households eligible for Working Tax Credit (i.e. working over 16 hours per week) or who get certain disability benefits or War Widows/Widowers Pension. - 2.
+Working age benefit rates (Tax Credits, applicable amounts) continue to be frozen. - 10.
+What do you know about how the proposals could affect community cohesion? - There may be an effect on community cohesion as pensioners are not being affected by the new Local Council Tax Reduction scheme and will continue to receive their current levels of support whilst Working Age customers will have reduced levels of help.
+Whilst we recognise the inequalities of the two schemes (Working Age and Elderly), we are unable to do anything about them but will monitor the impact of the scheme between age groups during consultation to ensure any comments are recorded. - o If any other protections are made within the working age group, some groups may feel they are "shouldering the burden" of the scheme more than others. - There may be an increase in transience, as people move to more affordable accommodation in order to be able to afford to pay for their increased contribution to Council Tax. - There could be an increase in the number of people leaving Fylde Council to move to a neighbouring authority with a more generous Council Tax Reduction scheme.